 - What are the company’s policies regarding inclusion, diversity, and the prevention of sexual harassment?

 - Does the company offer training and education programs?
-Does it offer financial support for higher education, and are employees offered flexible hours to pursue further education?
+Does it offer financial support for higher education?
+Are employees offered flexible hours to pursue further education?

 - How much power are employees given within their respective departments?
 Are their inputs considered valuable?